AsherFor/Computer_Science_I.A/README.md

 ## Bugs

-With tkinter on MacOS, the program might break if you are using dark mode.
+* With tkinter on MacOS, the program might break if you are using dark mode.
 You might have to change your MacOS appearance to light mode.
+* In order to be able to take a screenshot on Mac, one needs to go into their settings > security and privacy > privacy > screen recording > check terminal.
+This will allow for one to capture the entire screen.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)